Abdoo-270/ShopShine-Frontend/README.md

 This is the frontend part of the Authentication and Role-based Permissions project.
 It's developed using React and Redux.

+To be able to login as an admin you can use this
+Email: admin@test.com
+Password: secret

 ## Table of Contents

 - [Prerequisites](#prerequisites)